 “Life is a sea of vibrant colour.
 Jump in.”A.D.
 Posey

-One of our favourite things about growing and harvesting plant-based colour is the beautiful cycle that is created.
-Nature provides the materials and, once used, they all go back into the garden soil where life begins again.
-Very little waste is created and designing a garden of colours offers endless creative possibilities!
+One of our favourite things about growing and harvesting plant-based colour is the beautiful cycle that’s created.
+Nature provides the materials and, once used, they all return to the garden soil where life begins again.
+The same can’t be said of chemical dyes.